Plantations of Ireland: Kerrycurrihy

-In 1568–1569, Warham St Leger and Richard Grenville tried to establish a small English corporate/ joint stock colony in the barony of Kerrycurrihy, by Cork Harbour, on land leased from the Earl of Desmond.
-They then proposed establishing larger corporate colonies in Munster by confiscating Gaelic land.
-At about this time Grenville also seized lands for colonisation at Tracton, to the west of Cork harbour.
-Sir Peter Carew had asserted his claim to lands in south Leinster.
+In 1568–1569, Warham St Leger and Richard Grenville tried to establish a small English joint stock colony in the barony of Kerrycurrihy, by Cork Harbour, on land leased from the Earl of Desmon.
+They then proposed establishing larger corporate colonies in late 1568 creating a consortium of English merchants to fund a colony in Baltimore, west Co.
+Cork, mainly for exploiting the fisheries in Munster.
+The scheme was privately funded but also received a stipend from the English crown At about this time as part of the joint stock scheme Grenville also seized lands from the native Irish for colonisation at Tracton, to the west of Cork harbour creating the first English joint stock colony in history.
+After Richard Greenville had departed from Ireland the fledging colony of Tracton was sacked by Donald McCarthy, 1st Earl of Clancare and Fitzmaurice along with the native inhabitants.
+The colony was small and quickly overwhelmed and all the English colonial inhabitants were killed except three or four English soldiers, who were promptly executed the next day.
+Sir Peter Carew had also asserted his claim to lands in south Leinster.
 The plantations in the south of Ireland led to bitter disputes with local Irish.
 However, in June 1569 the fledgling colonies were destroyed by the Irish under James FitzMaurice when the first Desmond Rebellion began.

+Dr Hiram Morgan has stated that the Plantations of Munster starting with St leger were the prototype for the American colonies, the joint stock Irish model became the model for the Virginia Company.